-Use the free, Questions in a Box app (below) to discover great questions geared to help you enjoy building friendships with others without Christ.
+Download and install the free, Questions in a Box app (App Store, Google Play Store, Desktop versions) to discover great questions geared to help you enjoy building friendships with others without Christ.

 ssisting Others - We should follow Jesus' example to look for opportunities to serve lost people that we know.